sjsimps/Markov-Chain/README.md

 ![alt_tag](https://github.com/sjsimps/Markov-Chain/blob/master/Test/rock_paper_scissors.png)

-The Markov chain utility can export to a graphviz file to visualize a markov chain.
+The Markov chain utility can export to a graphviz file to provide a visual representation of the markov chain.
 To visualize the output of the markov chain there are two options:

 1: Run the "visualize" script: